thomasjjj/tg-keyword-trends/README.md

 ------------

 - [ ] prevent opened graph png from disappearing
-- [ ] make graph production per term as well as aggregated to remove scaling issues
+- [x] make graph production per term as well as aggregated to remove scaling issues
-- [ ] insert all graphs into PDF report (separate from TXT file report)
+- [x] insert all graphs into PDF report (separate from TXT file report)
+- [x] use the txt report to populate the PDF report with contextual data.
 - [ ] add asyncio options to optimise performance
 - [ ] better graphing, eg percent usage over time to adjust for new channels or surges in activity
 - [ ] time range selection